koy-e/resume/README.md

 4. Type the command, `git init` to initialize a local repository.
 5. Type the command, `git checkout -b gh-pages` to check out your gh-pages branch.
 6. Type the command, `git status`. there should be no commits done yet.
-7. Type the command `git add .` to add all the files to the local repository.
+7. Type the command `git add.` to add all the files to the local repository.
 8. Type `git commit m '{first commit message}`', to commit these files to your repository.
 9. Copy the link to your Github repository.
 10. Type the command, `git remote add origin {link to your Github repository}` to link your local repository to your Github repository.